 With that being said, social is not a “sure-fire” marketing strategy for every wellness professionals.
 It’s important to identify your ideal client first, and determine which (if any) social media platforms they frequent.
-Start with one platform (ie. Facebook or Instagram) and start create a regular content schedule.
-You don’t have to post every day, it’s more about the quality of your content then the quantity.
+Start with one platform (ie. Facebook or Instagram) and start creating a regular content schedule.
+You don’t have to post every day, it’s more about the quality of your content than the quantity.
 However, you do want to be consistent.

 Set a realistic goal for the number of social posts you want to create weekly.
 And then block off the time on your calendar to create this content in advance.
 Take advantage of free social schedulers like Later or Hootsuite, that will auto-publish your content for you, once you’ve created it!